Ganasai-Palakurthi/Ganasai-Palakurthi/README.md

 # 👋 Hi There, Welcome to My Professional World!

-DevOps & Cloud Engineer with **5+ years of experience** building, deploying, and operating **cloud-native applications and infrastructure**.
+Data Engineer with **5+ years of experience** building, optimizing, and maintaining **scalable data pipelines, cloud-based data platforms, and analytics-ready data systems**.
-Experienced in **CI/CD automation, Kubernetes-based deployments, Infrastructure as Code, and cloud platforms (AWS & GCP)**.
-Passionate about **automation, scalable infrastructure, and reliable production systems**.
+Experienced in **ETL/ELT development, big data processing, cloud data engineering, and distributed systems** across **AWS, GCP, and modern data platforms**.
+Passionate about **turning raw data into reliable, structured, and business-ready datasets** that support analytics, reporting, and downstream applications.

 ---

-## 💼 Professional Summary- **5+ years of experience** across application deployment, cloud infrastructure, and DevOps practices.
+## 💼 Professional Summary

+- **5+ years of experience** across software engineering, data engineering, cloud data platforms, and large-scale data processing.
-- Hands-on experience managing the **full DevOps lifecycle**, including build, deployment, monitoring, and production support.
-- Strong experience in **CI/CD pipeline automation** using Jenkins and modern DevOps tools.
+- Hands-on experience designing and supporting **end-to-end ETL/ELT pipelines** for ingesting, transforming, and loading structured and semi-structured data.
+- Strong experience working with **big data technologies** such as **Apache Spark, PySpark, Kafka, Hadoop, and Hive** for distributed data processing.
-- Experience deploying and managing **containerized applications** using Docker and Kubernetes.
+- Experience building and managing **cloud-based data solutions** on **AWS, Azure, and GCP** using storage, compute, and analytics services.
-- Proficient in **Infrastructure as Code (IaC)** using Terraform for provisioning and managing cloud infrastructure.
+- Proficient in **SQL and Python** for data transformation, pipeline development, validation, and automation.
-- Experience working with **cloud platforms (AWS, AZURE & GCP)** including compute, networking, and storage services.
+- Experience working with **data warehouses and databases** including **Snowflake, Oracle, MySQL, SQL Server, MongoDB, and Cassandra**.
-- Strong experience in **Linux environments**, scripting (Bash/Python), and troubleshooting production systems.
-- Experience with **monitoring, logging, and alerting tools** to maintain system reliability and respond to production incidents.
+- Strong understanding of **data modeling, schema design, performance tuning, and data quality validation** for analytical and operational use cases.
+- Experience supporting **batch and near real-time data pipelines**, integrating multiple data sources and ensuring reliable data delivery.
+- Skilled in **workflow automation, scripting, and production support**, with experience troubleshooting pipeline failures and optimizing job performance.
-- Experienced working in **Agile environments**, collaborating with development and operations teams to support application delivery and infrastructure.
+- Experienced in **Agile environments**, collaborating with cross-functional teams including application developers, analysts, QA teams, and cloud engineers.

 ---

 ## 🎓 Education